Queanbeyan Showground: History

 The annual show continued to be popular after World War Two and continued to be a successful event until at least the early 1970s.
 After this time the show's fortunes began to decline and pressure to develop the showground increased.
 The site was seen by a majority of Queanbeyan City Council, the New South Wales Department of Lands and some local businesspeople as a valuable and underutilised piece of real estate close to the commercial heart of the city.
 In 1988, the council issued development plans for the showground.
 The development proposals roused considerable opposition in the city from various individuals and groups, including the Show Society, the Ngunnawal Land Council, the Monaro Conservation Society, the Queanbeyan and District Historical Society, the Coursing Club, the Trotting Association and a group specially formed to campaign for the retention of the showground, the Friends of Queanbeyan Showground.
 The council and Department of Lands pressed ahead and in mid-1989 twenty-four lots on Glebe Avenue were resumed.
 Following action by members of the Queanbeyan community, the New South Wales Legislative Council disallowed the resumption.
 The protracted dispute over the proposed development of the showground generated a great deal of publicity and a revival of interest in the ground.
 In the last few years, the annual show has undergone a strong resurgence.

+The Queanbeyan Showground is nominated for Aboriginal Place status, recognising its traditional, spiritual and ceremonial importance for the Ngambri and Ngunnawal peoples.
+In June 2022, the Queanbeyan-Palerang Regional Council supported the nomination, and Heritage NSW committed to preparing an Aboriginal Place Management Plan in consultation with Aboriginal stakeholders.